What is Executive Coaching?

 Benefits Experienced by the Organization

-The benefits of coaching depends on the type of organization and the desired outcome of the coaching.
+The benefits of executive coaching depends on the type of organization and the desired outcome of the coaching.
 In the case of executive coaching, the company benefits if the executive’s performance is improved by more than the cost of the coaching PLUS any additional improvements experienced throughout the organization based on the executives performance.

 Let’s say for example, an executive earns $100,000 and the company invests $10,000 per year for their coaching.
 Can the coaching improve the executive’s performance by 10%, an amount equal to the investment?
 And what’s the multiple effect?
 If the executive manages 10 people, how much of their performance is affected by the executive coaching?
 Ideally, there will be benefits throughout the organization and the return on investment will be much greater than 100%.